Dragon1 Standard: Definitions of the Concepts

 Dragon1 is an open EA Method and has a glossary of over 350 terms (work in progress).

 Every term in the glossary is defined carefully and tested or experimented with thoroughly.
-So it cannot be easily falsified and therefore the term has value.
+So, it cannot be easily falsified; therefore, the term has value.

 In science, like physics, biology, and information science, we use definitions to identify the referents of a concept.
-And with that, we can measure the outcomes of experiments and make predictions about how things will work.
+And with that, we can measure the outcomes of experiments and predict how things will work.

 For instance, if we define Waste correctly, then the concept of Zero Waste and its principles (way of working) can be introduced much more effectively in an organization.
 The same goes for terms like Process, Application, and many more terms in EA.
-If we look at organizations, many organizations run into the problem that they cannot distinguish between business function, business processes, and business capabilities.
+If we look at organizations, many run into the problem of being unable to distinguish between business functions, business processes, and business capabilities.
 Or they cannot distinguish between information systems, applications, modules, and components.
 So we need much better definitions in EA.

 A definition that does not include the right referents and excludes the wrong referents cannot be used effectively to measure things or predicted occurrences.